Perry T. Jones: Attitude

 Jones believed in schooling, cleanliness, proper attire, and sportsmanship when helping players develop into champions.
+However, many of his rules, such as requiring all white outfits, were a roadblock to poorer candidates.

 USA Davis Cup team

-He became Davis Cup captain in 1958, recruited, mentored and named Alex Olmedo to the team, that included Barry MacKay and Ham Richardson, and won the Davis Cup from Australia, that year.
+He became Davis Cup captain in 1958, recruited, mentored and named Alex Olmedo to the team, that included Barry MacKay and Ham Richardson, and won the Davis Cup from Australia that year.
 Jack Kramer and Pancho Gonzales acted as advisors to Jones.

 International Tennis Hall of Fame

 Perry T. Jones was inducted into the International Tennis Hall of Fame in 1970.
 He established the Southern California Tennis Association (SCTA) Hall of Fame in 1968, and was known as "Mr. Tennis of the West Coast".

 Death

 Jones died on September 16, 1970.